sammyfung/regional_github_users/README.md

 $ export ACCESS_TOKEN=your_github_access_token

 For regional user information.

 $ python collect_users.py

 Collected user information will be saved to 'Location Name'.csv, ie. Hong Kong.csv for the default location.
+You can use environment variables to set a custom location before run the program.

+$ export LOCATION='United State'

+Other qualifiers for GitHub search users API can be used.
+Examples:

+$ export LAST_CREATED_DATE='2019-06-16'

+$ export LAST_UID='12345'

+$ export QUALIFIER='type:user'

 For events of regional users in last 3 months. (in development) (missing in this repos, will be released, or pls contact us)

 $ python collect_events.py

 Collected public events will be saved to 'Location Name' - events.csv, ie. Hong Kong - events.csv for the default location.